stackrev/articles/nodejs_promises/README.md

 }
 ```

-Here is were the pyramid forms.
-Imagine if you had to chain 10, 20 or 30 calls.
+As we chain these callbacks, the pyramid forms.
+Imagine if you had to chain 10, 20 or 30 calls!

 ```javascript
 // Call the mock fetch up to 3 times if the previous succeeds.